 The results of the performance review must be communicated to the employee in writing.
 The employee has the right to include his or her written response to the performance review.

-The pastor conducts the elementary school principal's evaluation annually, based on the principal job description and with input from the assistant superintendent.
+The pastor conducts the elementary school and parish high school principal's evaluation annually, based on the principal's job description and with input from the assistant superintendent.
 The superintendent's office evaluates high school principals.

 Evaluation of Teaching Staff

-The principal evaluates the elementary school teaching staff.
-In preparing for the evaluation process, the following principles should be kept in mind by the principal and the teacher:
+The principal is responsible for evaluating the teaching staff.
+In preparing for the evaluation process, the principal should consider the following: